 1. Preheat the oven to 180 degrees centigrade.

-2. Whack the eggs, sugar and vegetable oil in a bowl, and beat really well.
+2. Whack the eggs, sugar and vegetable oil in a bowl, and beat really well until they're pale and frothy

-3. Sift the flour, baking powder into the mixture (and the cinnamon if you choose), and fold into the micture using a figure of eight measurement.
+3. Sift the flour, baking powder into the mixture (and the cinnamon if you choose), and fold into the mixture using a figure of eight measurement.

 4. Add the grated carrots, sultanas - if you choose, and lemon juice.
 Mix well.